Executive director of House Democrats' campaign arm resigns

 Breaking News Emails

-WASHINGTON — Amid growing concerns about the lack of diversity among the senior ranks of House Democrats’ campaign arm, its executive director announced Monday that she was resigning from her leadership position, NBC News has confirmed.
+WASHINGTON — Amid growing concerns about the lack of diversity among the senior ranks of House Democrats’ campaign arm, its executive director announced Monday that she was resigning, NBC News has confirmed.

 Allison Jaslow announced her resignation at an all-staff meeting, according to two sources with direct knowledge of the development, and said that it was effective immediately.

-According to a report published by Politico, her resignation came as DCCC Chairwoman Cheri Bustos, a congresswoman from Illinois, tries to deal with concerns among Democratic lawmakers that the campaign committee doesn’t have enough diversity in leadership positions.
+According to a report published by Politico on Monday, her resignation came as the chairwoman of the Democratic Congressional Campaign Committee, Rep. Cheri Bustos of Illinois, tries to deal with concerns among Democratic lawmakers that the committee isn’t diverse enough in leadership positions.

-Bustos, according to the report, flew back to Washington Monday from her district to deal with the situation, which comes on the first week of the House’s six-week recess.
+Bustos, according to the report, flew back to Washington Monday from her district to deal with the concerns, which comes on the first week of the House’s six-week summer recess.

-In a weekend statement, Hispanic lawmakers Reps.
-Filemon Vela and Vicente González of Texas had called for Jaslow to step down from her role.
+In a weekend statement, Reps.
+Filemon Vela and Vicente González, both Hispanic and both from Texas, had called for Jaslow to step down.

 “The DCCC is now in complete chaos,” they said in their joint statement.
 “The single most immediate action that Cheri Bustos can take to restore confidence in the organization and to promote diversity is to appoint a qualified person of color, of which there are many, as executive director at once.
 We find the silence of the Congressional Hispanic Caucus on this issue to be deafening.”